 “I will talk to the managers and let you know,” she said.

-God made a way for us in the most symbolic way and let us know he heard our prayers and knew the desire of our hearts.
+God made a way for us in the most symbolic way and let us know he heard our prayers and knew the desires of our hearts.
 On October 25th we received a wire transfer from the sale of our home into our account.
-On October 27th, 40 days to the date, we closed on our new home in about 15 minutes.
-That day we crossed over the threshold of our new home into our Promised Land and celebrated with a meal from Jersey Mike’s.
+On October 27th, the 40th day, we closed on our new home in about 15 minutes.

 Ah, Abba Father!
 Behold, you have made the heaven and the earth by your great power and stretched-out arm, and there is nothing too hard for you.